Can Kids Meditate? Plus 7 easy meditations to try

 Would it have helped you fall asleep faster?
 Taken away some of your stress and anxiety?
 Helped you focus and do better in school?
 Or maybe, it would have helped you navigate the challenges of just being a kid.

-Research proves that meditation is can produce these benefits, and more.
+Research proves that meditation can produce these benefits, and more.

 So, can kids meditate?
 Yes, kids can absolutely meditate, and experience the benefits, just like adults!
 The real question to ask is, why aren’t more kids meditating?
 That is a little harder to answer, and its most likely because parents may not know meditation is an option, or they may think that their child is not a good candidate for meditation.